 There are a number of third-party sites like this online, and they’re really handy during the course of owning a KitchenAid appliance.

-Does KitchenAid have a lifetime warranty?
+Do KitchenAid replacement parts have a lifetime warranty?

 Sadly, no, KitchenAid doesn’t have a lifetime warranty.

 KitchenAid has two different types of warranties that they offer.